kit-clj/kit-clj.github.io/resources/md/guestbook.md

 As you can see, `query-fn` takes two arguments: name of the SQL query function to call, and a map of parameters required by that function.

+For more information on how components like `:db.sql/query-fn` work, see [Accessing Components](/docs/integrant.html#accessing_components).

 ### Exposing Database Queries in the Router Component

 Now that we've added the queries, we'll need to update `resources/system.edn` to make these queries available in the page router component.
 To do this, add a `:query-fn` key in the component definition as follows: